 - Member of the U.S. Women’s National Sled Hockey team

-- The only female on the U.S. National Development Sled Hockey Team
+- First female selected on the U.S. National Development Sled Hockey Team

 - Only female – on the Pittsburgh Mighty Penguins competitive men’s sled club